Damon Jones (economist): Research and career

-Jones is part of the Innovations for Poverty Action research program that looks at ways to support teachers who were struggling with their finances.
-Teacher turnover is high in the United States, particularly in schools that serve low-income families, and it may be related to their extortionate student loan debt.
-Federal loan forgiveness programs may offer some respite, but they are not frequently used, and Jones wondered whether personalized interventions might help.
+Jones is part of the Innovations for Poverty Action research program, which looks at ways to support teachers who are struggling with their finances.
+Teacher turnover is high in the United States, particularly in schools that serve low-income families, and it may be related to their student loan debt.
+Federal debt relief programs may offer some respite, but they are not frequently used, and Jones posited that personalized interventions might help.

-In 2020, Jones was awarded an National Institute for Health Care Management research award to investigate workplace wellness program.
+In 2020, Jones was awarded an National Institute for Health Care Management research award to investigate workplace wellness programs.
 He is principal investigator of the Illinois Workplace Wellness Study, a randomized controlled trial that looks to evaluate the effects of financial incentives on employee participation in workplace wellness programs.

 During the COVID-19 pandemic, Jones investigated why communities of color were the hardest hit.
-He showed that persistent racial inequality meant that shocks to income affected Black and Hispanic households more strongly than white ones.
-In June 2020 Jones delivered evidence before the United States House Committee on the Budget where he explained that the COVID-19 pandemic in the United States would disproportionately impact those with low levels of financial stability.
-As part of the hearing Jones made the statement "while it may seem that the current crisis calls on all of us to make sacrifices, not all households have to tighten their belts equally,".
+He showed that persistent racial inequality mean that shocks to income affect Black and Hispanic households more strongly than white ones.
+In June 2020 Jones delivered evidence before the United States House Committee on the Budget that the COVID-19 pandemic in the United States would disproportionately impact those with low levels of financial stability.

 In November 2020, Jones was named a volunteer member of the Joe Biden presidential transition Agency Review Team to support transition efforts related to the Council of Economic Advisers.

-Jones has called for more diversity within economics, particularly increasing the representation of Black economists.
-He serves on the Board of Directors of the W. E. B. Du Bois Scholars Institute, which looks to support high school students from communities who have historically experienced barriers to opportunity.
+Jones has called for more diversity within economics, particularly for increasing the representation of Black economists.
+He serves on the Board of Trustees of the W. E. B. Du Bois Scholars Institute, which looks to support high school students from communities who have historically experienced barriers to opportunity.

 Personal life

-Jones is married to Eve Ewing, an American poet, Sociologist and visual artist.
+Jones is married to Eve Ewing, an American poet, sociologist, and visual artist.